A Comprehensive Guide for the Best Ear Drops for Clearing Wax

 Understanding Ear Wax Build-up

 Before we discuss the best ear drops for clearing ear wax, it’s essential to understand why this build-up occurs.
-The primary reason is an overproduction of cerumen by your body.
+Earwax plays a crucial role in protecting the delicate skin of the ear canal by trapping dust and debris, preventing them from reaching the eardrum and causing damage or infection.
+The primary reason for build-up is an overproduction of cerumen by your body.
 Other factors include narrow or hairy ear canals, ageing (which makes the wax drier), and the use of hearing aids or earplugs that prevent natural wax discharge.
+Earwax is usually expelled from the ear canal naturally, aided by jaw movements such as chewing and talking.

-The symptoms of excessive earwax include a feeling of fullness in the ears, partial hearing loss, tinnitus (ringing in the ears), itching, odour and discharge.
+The symptoms of excessive earwax include a feeling of fullness in the ears, partial hearing loss, a decrease in hearing ability, tinnitus (ringing in the ears), itching, odour and discharge.
 If you experience these symptoms frequently, it’s time to consider using effective ear wax removal drops.
+Its it not recommended to use cotton buds or spiral removers.

 What are the best ear drops for wax removal?

 Unfortunately, the use of drops alone rarely gets rid of problematic ear wax.
-It may make it easier to remove but, in some cases, can make it more difficult for a hearcare professional.
+While these treatments may make it easier to remove, in some cases, they can make it more difficult for a hearcare professional.
 The ear wax can become so soft and sticky that it actually moves closer to the eardrum, making removal more difficult.

 Can sodium bicarbonate drops be used to remove ear wax?

-These water-based drops are often used to break up an soften impacted wax, however as mentioned previously, it is unlikely the wax will fall out of the ear canal.
-Further, ear wax removal techniques are usually necessary which requires careful examination of the ears using specialist equipment.
+These water-based drops are often used to break up and soften impacted wax by acting on the outer ear, but as mentioned previously, it is unlikely the wax will fall out of the ear canal on its own.
+Further, professional treatments are usually necessary to remove earwax completely, which requires careful examination of the ears using specialist equipment.

-How long should you use ear drops for wax removal?
+How long should you use ear drops for earwax removal?

-To assist with ear wax removal by a specialist, ear drops can be used prior to an appointment.
-Often, a few days of using ear drops will be enough.
+To assist with ear wax removal by a specialist audiologist, ear drops can be used prior to an appointment.
+Often, 3 to 5 days of using ear drops will be enough.
 It is best to let your ear professional give you advice on the use of drops any longer than a few days.

 How do Otex ear drops work?